India

 There are numerous forms of discrimination and social exclusion prevalent in India, notably against women, people from the lowest casts, of different cultures, and from isolated rural zones.
 People with disabilities are subject to multiple forms of discrimination and are ill-informed about the available social welfare systems.
 Women are undervalued and experience injustice, particularly when accessing services and the jobs market.

-Last, the country is highly exposed to natural disasters such as droughts, cyclones, flooding and landslides.
+The country is also highly exposed to natural disasters such as droughts, cyclones, flooding and landslides.